mtmars-aexp/quiz-manager/Documentation/Development Journey.md

 ![A screenshot of the default React page.](img/react-works.png)

 It works!
 Huzzah.
+Pop the champagne.
 With this solid foundation I can now begin to build my grand, and wonderful quiz manager.

+...Alright, celebration over.
+First order of business: Let's get some data from the backend to my frontend.
+We already have an endpoint giving us JSON, so let's get that displayed as a string on the page for now.